NguyenAndrew/edd/README.md

     A --> C
 ```

-Note: In another scenario, you could have put the two solutions together with ai assistance to solve the problem.
+Note: In another scenario, you could have put the two solutions together with AI assistance to solve the problem, and you confirm it works!
 It would make this diagram.

 ```mermaid
 graph LR